-■ Fifteen years ago when "operations research" first came in, several of the brilliant young practitioners published their prescription for the operations researcher of tomorrow.
+• Fifteen years ago when "operations research" first came in, several of the brilliant young practitioners published their prescription for the operations researcher of tomorrow.
 They always came out asking for a polymath knowing everything and capable of doing superior and original work in every area of human knowledge.
 According to one of these studies, operations researchers need to have advanced knowledge in sixty-two or so major scientific and humanistic disciplines.
-If such a man could be found, he would, I am afraid, be totally wasted on studies of inventory levels or on the programming of production schedules.
+If such a man could be found, he would, have afraid, be totally wasted on studies of inventory levels on on the programing of production schedules.

-Much less ambitious programs for manager development call for high knowledge in such a host of divergent skills as accounting and personnel, marketing, pricing and economic analysis, the behavioral sciences such as psychology, and the natural sciences from physics to biology and geology.
+Much less ambitions programs for manager development call for high knowledge in such a host of divergent skills as accounting and personnel, marketing, pricing and economic analysis, the behavioral aciences such as sychology, and the natural sciences from physics to biology and geology.
 And we surely need men who understand the dynamics of modern technology, the complexity of the modern world economy, and the labyrinth of modern government.